datacentricdesign/iob22/assignments/01-calculator/step6.md

 [Check the code on Replit](https://repl.it/@IO1075/01-calculator-step6-2)

-# Extra Task 6.3 Shorten your code
+# Extra Task 6.3 Shorten the code

-If you are comfortable with your code, you should be able to shorten it into three lines (excluding comments).
+If you are comfortable with the code, you should be able to shorten it into three lines (excluding comments).

 Warning: Make sure that in this transformation (so-called _'refactoring'_) you update your comments so that anyone can still read in plain English what you teach to the computer.